Cooking Classes in Kathmandu: What’s it Like to Take a Nepali Cooking Class

 Ok, so you might wonder, what’s it like to take a Nepali cooking class?
 It is a lot of fun and you learn so much more than just following a recipe!

-What’s it Like to Make Momos?
+What’s it Like to Make Momo?

 For my cooking class, I decided to focus on learning to make momo and dal bhat.
 My cooking teacher has prepared the ingredients and everything was set up by the time I arrived.